uds-lsv/GermEval-2018-Data/README.md

 This repository contains all manually labelled data from the GermEval-2018 shared task.

-# contents
+# data

-The GermEval-2018 consists of two files:
+The GermEval-2018 data consists of two files:

 1) germeval2018.training.txt